graphite-project/graphite-web/docs/install.rst

     With data getting into carbon, you probably want to look at graphs of it.
     So now we turn our attention to the webapp.

-:doc:`Using the Composer </composer>`
-    Now that the webapp is running, you probably want to learn how to use it.

 Windows Users
 -------------
 Unfortunately, native Graphite on Windows is unsupported, but you can run Graphite on Windows in `Docker`_.